UN releases $9.2 million in emergency funds for Venezuela

 UNICEF is pouring $32 million into its programs in Venezuela, said Christopher Tidey, a New York-based UNICEF spokesman.
 That pays for 2.5 million doses of measles vaccines and antimalarial treatment for 150,000 children.

-“It’s really an expansion of the work we were already doing,” Tidy said, “And taking into account that the economic crisis is making it harder for families to give the support they need for their kids.”
+“It’s really an expansion of the work we were already doing,” Tidey said, “And taking into account that the economic crisis is making it harder for families to give the support they need for their kids.”